haijunsu-osu/robot_pick_place/README.md

 ## Project Tasks

+## Project Tasks Summary

+This project consists of three main tasks:

-### Task 1: Pick and Place Wooden Blocks
+1. **Pick and Place Wooden Blocks:**
-**Goal:**
-- Pick and place a variety of objects from one position to another
+	- Pick and place objects from one position to another, maximizing the number of successful moves in a set time.
-- Pick and place as many objects as possible in a given time window (about 90-120 seconds)
-- The robot should be pre-programmed to conduct all tasks.
-Once it is set, no one can touch the robot or the object.

-**Scoring:**
-- A pick/place task is successful if the object is placed in the designated container box.
-- Each successful pick/place task is counted 10 points
-- The total score is calculated as the total number of tasks times 10 points

-### Task 2: Pick a Marker Pen and Trace a Curve
+2. **Pick a Marker Pen and Trace a Curve:**
-**Goal:**
-- (20 points) Robot grasps a marker pen (see dimensions from the previous slide) from a pen holder
-- (40 points) Robot moves the pen tip to trace a curve (e.g. circle) on a field paper (letter size; exact dimensions will be given)
-- (20 points) Robot places the marker back into the pen holder

-**Total time:** 120 secs
-**Maximum points:** 80
+	- Grasp a marker, trace a curve on paper, and return the marker to its holder.

-### Task 3: Random Placed Objects (Computer Vision)
+3. **Random Placed Objects (Computer Vision):**
-**Goal:**
-- Robot detects the position of a wooden block that is randomly placed on the field
-- Robot grasps the detected block and places it into a designated area.
+	- Detect and pick a randomly placed block using computer vision, and place it in a designated area.

-**Total time:** 120 secs
-**Maximum points:** 80
-- Field setup: same as in Task 1 and 2.
+For full details and scoring, see: [Project Tasks Details](./project_tasks.html)

 ## Deliverables
 - Working Python scripts for block detection and robot arm control